Contact PHA :

 Types of Glove

 • Latex: Latex gloves are widely used in healthcare as they are close-fitting.
 They should be non-powdered and have the lowest level of extractable protein available.
-Health workers should not wear latex gloves if they have a latex allergy.
+Health and care workers should not wear latex gloves if they have a latex allergy.
 Similarly, an alternative should be used when caring for a patient sensitive to latex.

 • Nitrile Gloves: Nitrile gloves are gloves for use where a latex-free environment is required.
 They are resistant to various chemicals and solvents.